$1,785 to $2,368 pp (USD)

 Day 1

-Transfer from Nairobi to Amboseli
+Transfer from Nairobi to Amboseli National Park

-Transfer from Nairobi to Amboseli
+Transfer from Nairobi to Amboseli National Park

 The expedition begins in Nairobi, the only city in the world with a national park within its boundaries.
-Upon arrival at Jomo Kenyatta International Airport, guests are met by a professional silver-level guide.
+Upon arrival at Jomo Kenyatta International Airport, you are met by a professional silver-level guide.
 After a briefing on the week’s ecology and safety protocols, the journey proceeds south toward Amboseli National Park.
 This drive offers the first glimpse of the Kenyan countryside, transitioning from urban sprawl to the open plains inhabited by the Maasai people.

 Main Destination: Amboseli National Park.